Majestic Lake Como

-Dustin and I got married last year (2015) in July.
+Dustin and I got married in July of 2015.
 As our wedding approached, we spent almost just as much time researching where we wanted to go on our honeymoon as we did on planning the wedding.
 We knew we wanted to go somewhere that would be a once in a lifetime kind of trip.
 Somewhere that we might never have a chance to go again.
 We kicked around lots of ideas and changed our minds several times before we finally decided on a two and a half week self-guided trip throughout Italy.

 We spent days researching unique places to visit and cool things to see while we were there.
 Every night after work we would come home and turn on You Tube to watch travelogues together of people who had traveled extensively in Italy.
 We gained a lot of great advice on how to get around Italy on a budget, how to use the train systems, the best ways to exchange money, how to pack in a carry on (believe me, as a girl who likes her accessories, this was tougher than it looked!), and we learned a lot about the must-see places in Italy which helped us to narrow down our list of places we wanted to visit.

 We did not register anywhere for wedding gifts because we had each lived on our own for many years prior to the wedding and had already obtained many of the essentials needed to create a home together that are usually gifted at a wedding.
 However, in order to help us achieve our dream of traveling through Italy, my family decided to throw us a European themed Honeymoon Shower rather than a traditional Bridal Shower and encouraged guests to contribute to this fund if they wanted to give a wedding gift.
 Both the shower and the wedding turned out beautifully and Dustin and I were blown away by the generosity of our friends and family.
 We wouldn’t have been able to see or do nearly as much as we did without them and we are forever grateful for their kindness!